polyseam/cndi/docs/walkthroughs/aks/airflow.md

 ## prerequisites ✅

-**You will need the following things to get up and running with cndi successfully:**
+**You will need the following things to get up and running with CNDI successfully:**

-- **An Azure cloud account**: cndi will deploy infrastructure within AKS
+- **An Azure cloud account**: CNDI will deploy infrastructure within AKS

 - **Your cloud credentials**: cndi will leverage your AKS web services's
 - ARM_CLIENT_SECRET